 The city is known as the Gas Capital of the United States, and the home of the famous Texas Country Music Hall of Fame.
 Panola College is also located here.

 Annual events include the East Texas Oil & Gas Blast, the Piney Woods Quilt Festival and the Rodeo Jamboree.

 Edom, Texas is just a short drive west of Tyler towards Ben Wheeler and Canton at the intersection of FM 279 and FM 314.

 It's a lovely small community of restaurants, art galleries and more.
 It is also the home to spring and fall art shows well known in all of Texas, and the Second Saturday Art Jam.

-We love to visit and have lunch at Edom, and attend the Edom Festival of the Arts, which will be held next in October of 2016.
+We love to visit and have lunch at Edom, and attend the Edom Festival of the Arts.

-Held the third weekend in April each year is April in Edom, a street fair for all ages, held in mid-April of each year.
+Held the third weekend in April each year is April in Edom, a street fair for all ages.

 Fresh blueberries from Blueberry Hill Farms in Edom